Gabbo240900/758151/README.md

 ### Experimental Design

 In this section of the report, we will describe our main experiments conducted during the realization of the project.
 Starting with the Exploratory data analysis the main experiments regarded the choice of the variables.
 In this phase, we needed to choose which variables had to be removed from our dataset to conduct a more correct classification.
 The main idea behind the choice of variable removal resides in the correlation with the others and how they were expressed.
 We decided after looking at the correlation matrix, and distributions to remove some that were highly correlated with one another or useless since repetitive in the dataset.
 Others were kept based on further performance metrics of the classification models.
+We also tested our models with a dataset with no correlated columns, however we preferred to continue with the original dataset because: both Random Forest and A.N.N. does not suffer from multicollinearity problems, and because we have had better performances.
 In the Machine Learning phase, there were many experiments conducted mainly on the hyperparameter tuning phase.
 Starting with the logistic regression, the main experiment regarded the choice of parameters for the DBScan algorithm for under-sampling.
 After many tries and keeping in mind that we wanted a perfectly balanced dataset, we chose the parameters that you can find in the .ipynb.
 Moreover, we chose to use an under-sampling strategy rather than oversampling after talking with the course's Teaching Assistant, following his advice.